x

 Swapna Patel

-On March 22nd and 23rd 2022, members of the Binocs team attended the “Lab of the Future USA” congress, held in Boston, MA.
-Binocs was present as one of 15 exhibitors who spanned lab technology companies, consulting groups, lab designers, and sustainable lab vendors.
-There were approximately 300 in-person and virtual attendees from across the industry, including many existing Binocclients.
+On March 22nd and 23rd, my colleague, Akshay Peer, and I attended the “Lab of the Future 2022” congress, held in Boston, MA.
+We were representing Binocs as one of 15 exhibitors who spanned lab technology companies, consulting groups, lab designers, and sustainable lab vendors.
+There were approximately 300 in-person and virtual attendees from across the industry, including many existing Binocs clients.

 During the twentieth century and into the twenty-first, advances in laboratory science were slow and steady, with technological improvements mostly defined by iterative process refinements and the occasional leap forward in hardware development.
 The last decade has, however, witnessed a dramatic shift as the pharma world has increasingly embraced the emerging digital solutions that define the Industry 4.0 landscape.
 For this reason, it is now more important than ever for industry leaders to meet for discussions on the future of laboratories and to review the innovations that will shape the next leap forward.